Established in 1998, FatCow made a name for itself by providing web hosting services for small to medium-sized businesses.

-Our record shows that FatCow has been averaging 99.85% – 99.9% (if not better) in term of uptime constantly for the past few years.
+Based on my record – FatCow has been averaging 99.85% – 99.9% uptime.
+The numbers are not top in class but good enough for a host that charges less than $5/mo.
 The following images are recent uptime score (screen captured from Uptime Robot) of our test site.

 FatCow Uptime (August 2014): 100%

 Advantage #2: Daily Backup